khera-shanu/asha/README.md

-# darknull
+# asha

-darknull - A super simple static site generator using markdown2 and jinja2.
+## Asha - A super simple static site generator using rangeen, markdown2 and jinja2.